Breakfast television: United Kingdom

-In the United Kingdom, breakfast television typically runs from 6:00 a.m. to 9:15 or 10:00a.m.
+In the United Kingdom, breakfast television typically runs from 6:00 a.m. to between 9:00 a.m. and 10:00 a.m.

-Television broadcasting hours in the United Kingdom until early 1972 was tightly regulated and controlled by the British government under the control of the Postmaster-General.
-Restrictions were placed on how many hours per day could be used by broadcasters for television.
-By the mid-1960s, this was allocated at seven hours per day (Mondays to Fridays) and 7.5 hours per day (Saturdays and Sundays), thus providing a 50-hour broadcasting limit per week.
-Certain programming was exempt from these restrictions (schools, adult education, religion, sport) however there was no allocated time provided for the establishment of breakfast television until the early 1970s.
+Television broadcasting hours in the United Kingdom until early 1972 were tightly regulated and controlled by the British government under the control of the Postmaster-General.
+Restrictions were placed on how many hours per day could be used by licensees for television broadcasts.
+By the mid-1960s, this was allocated at seven hours per day (Monday through Fridays) and 7.5 hours per day (Saturdays and Sundays), thus providing a 50-hour broadcasting limit per week.
+Certain programming was exempt from these restrictions (schools, adult education, religion, sport); however no time was allocated to breakfast television until the early 1970s.

-In January 1972, under the then Conservative government, the Minister for Posts and Telecommunications, Christopher Chataway announced to the British parliament all restrictions imposed would be lifted and broadcasting hours per day could now be set by the individual broadcaster.
-By October 1972, both BBC and ITV were provided daytime television, with the commercial channel ITV taking full advantage of the relaxed broadcasting hours.

-However, due to financial issues and the economic problems of the 1970s, breakfast television was put "on the back burner" for the remainder of the 1970s.
+In January 1972, under the then-Conservative government, the Minister for Posts and Telecommunications, Christopher Chataway, announced to the British parliament that all such restrictions would be lifted, and daily broadcasting hours could now be set by the individual broadcaster.
+By October 1972, both the BBC and ITV were providing daytime television programmes, with the commercially licensed ITV taking full advantage of the relaxed broadcasting hours.
+However, due to financial issues and the economic problems of the 1970s, breakfast television was not considered until later in the decade.

-After a nine-week trial-run in 1977 on the regional television stations Yorkshire Television and Tyne Tees Television, the Independent Broadcasting Authority considered breakfast television so important that it created an entire franchise for the genre, becoming the only national independent television franchise other than news service ITN.
+After a nine-week trial in 1977 on the regional television stations Yorkshire Television and Tyne Tees Television, the Independent Broadcasting Authority (which oversaw all ITV licensees) considered breakfast television so important that it created an entire franchise for the genre, becoming the only national independent television franchise.
 At the end of 1980, this franchise was awarded to TV-am.
-However, launch delays for TV-am allowed the BBC to launch its own morning programme, Breakfast Time on 17 January 1983.
-TV-am, with Good Morning Britain as its flagship programme, launched just over two weeks later on 1 February.
-TV-am struggled at first because of a format that was considered to be stodgy and formal compared to the more relaxed magazine style of the BBC's Breakfast Time, and a reliance on advertising income from a timeslot during which people were not accustomed to watching television.
-However, it eventually flourished only to lose its licence in 1993, after being outbid by GMTV.
+Initially planned for launch in 1982, it was delayed until the start of 1983 so that it did not take any oxygen from the launch of the UK's fourth channel.
+This allowed BBC1 to launch its own morning programme first on 17 January 1983, Breakfast Time.
+TV-am, with Good Morning Britain as its flagship programme, launched just over two weeks later. on 1 February.
+TV-am struggled at first because of a format that was considered to be stodgy and formal compared to the more relaxed magazine style of the BBC's Breakfast Time, and a reliance on advertising income from a timeslot when people were not accustomed to watching television.
+However, it eventually flourished, only to lose its licence at the end of 1992, after being outbid by GMTV.